 Inside the iPhone 11, there's an A13 Bionic 7-nanometer chip along with a third-generation Neural Engine.
-Apple says the A13 Bionic is the fastest chip ever in a smartphone with 20 percent faster CPU and GPU than the A12.
-New Machine Learning Accelerators allow the CPU to deliver more than 1 trillion operations per second, and the Neural Engine is faster than ever for real-time photo and video analysis.
+At its introduction, Apple said the A13 Bionic was the fastest chip ever in a smartphone with 20 percent faster CPU and GPU than the A12.
+Machine Learning Accelerators in the A13 allow the CPU to deliver more than 1 trillion operations per second, and the Neural Engine is faster than in prior chips for real-time photo and video analysis.

 When it comes to battery life, the iPhone 11 lasts for one hour longer than the iPhone XR.
-It supports up to 17 hours of video playback, up to 10 hours of streamed video playback, and 65 hours of audio playback, though it does not match the battery life of the iPhone 11 Pro and Pro Max.
-Fast charging is available, but unlike the iPhone 11 Pro, the iPhone 11 ships with a USB-C to Lightning cable and so extra equipment is required for fast charging.
+It supports up to 17 hours of video playback, up to 10 hours of streamed video playback, and 65 hours of audio playback, though it does not match the battery life of some of Apple larger iPhone models.
+Fast charging is available, but the iPhone 11 only ships with a USB-C to Lightning cable and so extra equipment is required for fast charging.

 The iPhone 11 features an Intel modem chip with Gigabit-class LTE, 2x2 MIMO, and LAA, Wi-Fi 6 support (802.11ax) with 2x2 MIMO, Bluetooth 5.0, Dual-SIM with eSIM, and an Apple-designed U1 Ultra Wideband chip that improves spatial awareness and allows for better indoor tracking.
 In iOS 13.1, the chip gained support for directionally aware suggestions for AirDrop so you can drop files to a person you point your iPhone at.Note: See an error in this roundup or want to offer feedback?
 Send us an email here.

 How to Buy

 The iPhone 11 is available from the Apple online store, Apple retail locations, and third-party retailers.
-The iPhone 11 is priced starting at $699 for the 64GB model.
-There's also a 128GB model for $549, but a previous 256GB model has been discontinued.
+The iPhone 11 is priced starting at $499 for the 64GB model and there's also a 128GB model for $549, but a previous 256GB model has been discontinued.
 Apple in February 2021 began selling refurbished iPhone 11 models and they are currently available starting at $419.